Anderson localization of a Rydberg electron: Matrix elements in the thermodynamic limit

-Taking a 'truncated' sinc function for the hopping gives, its only asymptotic and approximate character, a very good qualitative prediction of the eigenspectrum.
-The cutoff length (around $\nu/10$) affects the bandwidth of the two individual bands, which become flatter and narrower as as the cutoff length increases.
-The proportion of states in the lower and upper band depend on the frequency of the oscillations.
+As in the $R = 1$ case, we use this as the basis for an analytic model for this case, although it is gives only qualitative insight here.
+We assume that the hopping amplitudes follow Eq.~\ref{sup:eq:R075int} for $|q-q'|<\nu/10$ and vanish for all other $q,q'$ pairs.
+The eigenspectrum of such a Hamiltonian, shown as the black curve in Fig.~\ref{fig:R075}(a), is a very good qualitative match to the actual Rydberg spectrum.
+The cutoff length, after which the hopping amplitudes vanish, affects the bandwidth of the two individual bands, which flatten and narrow as the cutoff length increases.

-Performing the same disorder analysis as in the $R = 1$ case, we find that the energy disorder stemming from radial disorder is proportional to $\overline\delta\nu^{-4}$, and therefore the radial disorder in this case needs no further scaling as in the $R = 1$ case.
-The same holds for the angle-disorder, which remains purely off-diagonal, and the correlation (anti-correlation) of the hopping disorder in the radial (angular) disorder cases remains as well.
+Performing the same disorder analysis as for $R = 1$, we find that the energy disorder stemming from radial disorder is proportional to $\delta\nu^{-4}$, and therefore the radial disorder in this case needs no additional scaling.
+The angular disorder scaling behaves similarly as before, requiring no additional $\nu$ scaling beyond what is done for the matrix elements.